Juju075/symfony-devops/README.md

 and is free of bugs and errors.<br><br>
 By catching issues early in the development process, testing can save time and resources <br><br>
 Your code can also be more maintainable and free of regression.<br>
- y having a suite of automated tests that cover the functionality of your code, you can ensure that changes made in the future do not introduce<br>
+having a suite of automated tests that cover the functionality of your code,<br>
+you can ensure that changes made in the future do not introduce<br>
 new bugs or regressions.<br>
 Ultimately, testing is an essential part of the software development process.